nilp0inter/book-digi-tools/scripts/ai-add-bookmarks/prompt.md

 - **NEVER** do mental math or assume simple calculations are correct
 - This is critical for page offset calculations

+### Chapter Validation
+- **ALWAYS** use `validate-chapter-location` to verify chapter locations
+- **NEVER** assume a chapter starts where the TOC says without validation
+- **MANDATORY**: Validate at least 3-4 chapters before creating bookmarks
+- Only include validated chapters in the final bookmark structure

 ### Workspace Management
 - **NEVER** delete temporary files or clean the workspace
 - **NEVER** perform housekeeping operations like removing check files